 Poems on the Underground has been offering poetry to London’s tube travellers for thirty five years.
 You can read some of our favourite poems here, displayed in their original posters.
 We shall be regularly adding more poems from our collection, verses new and old, familiar and unfamiliar, serious and comic.
 We hope you will enjoy poems which have entertained millions of London commuters, inspiring similar programmes across the world.

-You can see our most recent selection of Poems here
+You can see our Poems to Celebrate Keats here

 You can download a copy of our Black History Month Leaflet here

 You can download a copy of our London Poems on the Underground leaflet here